Progent: Securing AI Agents with Privilege Control: Problem Statement and Threat Model

-Compared with standalone models, LLM agents enjoy enhanced task-solving capabilities through access to diverse tools in \tools{}, such as email clients, file browsers, and code interpreters.
-From an agent's perspective, each tool is a function that takes parameters of different types as input and, upon execution in the environment, outputs a string formulated as an observation.
-A high-level formal definition of these tools is provided in \cref{fig:definition-tool}.
-State-of-the-art LLM service providers, such as OpenAI API~\cite{openai}, implement tool definition using JSON Schema~\cite{jsonschema} and accept tool calls in JSON~\cite{json}.
-JSON is a popular protocol for exchanging data, and JSON Schema is commonly employed to define and validate the structure of JSON data.
-Tools can be broadly instantiated at different levels of granularity, from calling an entire application to invoking an API in generated code.
-The execution of these tools decides how the agent interacts with the external environment.
+Compared with standalone models, AI agents gain enhanced task-solving capabilities through access to diverse tools in \tools{}, such as email clients, file browsers, and financial applications.
+Each tool is a function that takes typed arguments and returns a string observation, as defined in \cref{fig:definition-tool}.
+Tools can be instantiated at various levels of granularity, from calling an entire application to invoking an API in generated code.
+Their execution determines how the agent interacts with the external environment.

-The development of LLM agents is complex, involving various modules, strategic architectural decisions, and sophisticated implementation~\cite{wang2024survey}.
+The development of AI agents is complex, involving various modules, strategic architectural decisions, and sophisticated implementation~\cite{wang2024survey}.
 Our formulation treats agents as a black box, thereby accommodating diverse design choices, whether leveraging a single LLM~\cite{schick2023toolformer}, multiple LLMs~\cite{wu2023autogen}, or a memory component~\cite{shinn2024reflexion}.
 The only requirement is that the agent can call tools within \tools{}.